Bachelor of Science in Nursing to Doctor of Nursing Practice Entry Option 3

 Degree Requirements

-To be awarded the Doctorate of Nursing Practice Degree, students must complete 73 credit hours, which requires clinical residency of 1020 precepted clinical practicum hours.
+To be awarded the Doctor of Nursing Practice Degree, students must complete 73 credit hours, which requires clinical residency of 1020 precepted clinical practicum hours.
 This program is designed following the guidelines and DNP essentials as set forth by the American Association of Colleges of Nursing (2006) and the National Association of Nurse Practitioner Faculties (2013; 2014).

 All students must take the following: